Salvelinus albus

-Salvelinus albus, also known as white charmander, is a species of freshwater fish in the salmonidae family.
+Salvelinus albus, also known as white char, is a species of freshwater fish in the salmonidae family.
 It is endemic to the Kamchatka Peninsula, Russia, including the Lake Kronotskoye drainage basin.

 Description

 The species is found to depths of 50 m (164 feet) under water, and is occasionally observed in the shallow offshore zone.
 The species are anadromous, as they will migrate up rivers from the sea for spawning.